codeforboston/plogalong/CONTRIBUTING.md

-Contributing
+<h3>Contributing<h3>

-Make sure that codeforboston/plogalong is set as your upstream git remote add upstream https://github.com/codeforboston/plogalong.git Your fork of the project will be your Origin Master
+Make sure that codeforboston/plogalong is set as your upstream:
+`git remote add upstream https://github.com/codeforboston/plogalong.git`
+<br>Your fork of the project will be your Origin Master.

-Create Issues

-Address Issues

-Flow
+_Create Issues_

+_Address Issues_

+_Flow_
+<br>1.
 Git pull from Upstream master
+<br>2.
 Create new branch
-Branch name should describe the feature and include the issue number Add awesome new code
+<br>3.
+Branch name should describe the feature and include the issue number
+<br>4.
+Add awesome new code
+<br>5.
 Push to origin Branch
-Create pull request
+<br>6.
+Create pull request:
-Describe the changes that you've made in the pull request Include 'fixes' and the name of the issue you've resolved
+- Describe the changes that you've made in the pull request
+- Include 'fixes' and the name of the issue you've resolved

-Review Issues - what to expect
+- Include review issues - What to expect when you run the app?

 If you need to update a pull request you can push to the same branch to push the updates